 Simply implementing Shilajit into your routine without making other necessary changes is likely to not have a net positive effect.
 A holistic approach is needed to effect positive change in a meaningful way.
 This is why the support of a suitably qualified and trusted professional is necessary.

-Used as an active ingredient in other commercially available products to treat diabetes, this resin is regarded as having very effective antioxidant properties which helps to protect the pancreas’ insulin-producing beta cells from being destroyed.
+Used as an active ingredient in other commercially available products to treat diabetes, this resin is regarded as having very effective antioxidant properties which help to protect the pancreas’ insulin-producing beta cells from being destroyed.

 This then enables the pancreas to secrete larger quantities of insulin when responding to hypoglycemia.
 It is important to note that regardless of the many studies, Shilajit has not been scientifically proven to cure diabetes.
-However, there are studies that show it has potential in being a safe way to manage diabetes.
+However, there are studies that show it has the potential in being a safe way to manage diabetes.

 The results of a study conducted in 2016 that included 80 patients provided data to support Shilajit’s ability to play a part in effectively managing the signs and symptoms of diabetes, including monitoring changes in blood sugar levels, and glycosylated hemoglobin.